 Honeydew melons are beginning to emerge at the grocery stores as the weather warms up.
-I brought one home with me this past weekend as I have been wanting to make this dessert for a while now.
+I brought one home with me this past weekend as I have been wanting to make this Honeydew Sago Dessert for a while now.
 Often served at Chinese wedding banquets in Malaysia, this light and refreshing dessert is the perfect ending to a 10-course feast.

 Sago is a starch extracted from the pith of the sago palm.
 This starch is made into sago pearls and is often used in desserts like Ebony n Ivory.
 In Southeast Asia, sago pearls are more commonly found than tapioca pearls.
 Though they are very similar in appearance, taste, and texture, I find sago pearls to retain its shape better.
 Unfortunately I have not seen sago pearls here in the US.
 My precious stock was purchased during my last visit to Malaysia.

-This dessert is very simple to prepare and there is no need to have a banquet in order to serve this.
-Ready to drink coconut milk in cartons make it really convenient for desserts such as this.
+This Honeydew Sago Dessert is very simple to prepare and there is no need to have a banquet in order to serve this. 🙂 Ready to drink coconut milk in cartons make it really convenient for desserts such as this.
 If you are using fresh or canned coconut milk, please do boil it with a pinch of salt before chilling in the refrigerator.

 Pandan (screwpine) leaves imparts a sweet fragrance to the syrup.
 It can be purchased in the frozen section of Asian grocery stores.
 You may have to ask for la dua at the Vietnamese stores.